The Neverending Story: Reception

 A survey conducted by German filmmaker Ulli Pfau found that The Neverending Story appeals particularly to readers aged 18–35.
-It remains most successful in Germany and Japan, while the 1984 film tends to be more well known among English-speaking audiences.
+It remains most successful in Germany and Japan, while the 1984 film tends to be better-known among English-speaking audiences.

 Early reviews of the English-language edition included positive reviews in Library Journal and Kirkus Reviews, the latter calling The Neverending Story an "appealing, delicately wrought, engrossing adventure—for children of all ages".
 A less positive review in gaming magazine White Dwarf took issue with the appearance of the physical book, writing that "despite plush production the artwork is grotty, while the promised 'shimmering copper-coloured silk' binding looks like plain red cloth to me.
 A good buy, though, unless you suffer from red/green colour blindness".

 In subsequent years the text of The Neverending Story has been analyzed from several different viewpoints.
 In The Rhetoric of Character in Children's Literature, literary critic Maria Nikolajeva states that "the two parts of the novel repeat each other" in that Bastian becomes a hero but then in the second half he "acts not even as an antihero but as a false hero of the fairy tale" and the characters of Bastian and Atreyu can also be seen as mirror halves.
 Helmut Gronemann's Fantastica—the Realm of the Unconscious explores the novel from a Jungian point of view, identifying archetypes and symbols in the story.
 Additionally, some religious groups have analyzed the text for occult messages and imagery.